yihau/solana-program-library/token-lending/cli/README.md

    BFa2aEPaqnMmqWeo1cBZYCaj9urU111r3UaYLRGrjJzs
    ```

-1. Create a lending market (relace the owner pubkey here with your own from the last step):
+1. Create a lending market, using the pubkey from the previous step as the `owner`:
    ```shell
    > target/debug/spl-token-lending create-market \
          --owner BFa2aEPaqnMmqWeo1cBZYCaj9urU111r3UaYLRGrjJzs